-Occasionally, when I am working with somebody who wants to see one of the big Premier League teams play, the subject of getting an away ticket comes up.
+Occasionally, when Groundhopper Guides is helping an English soccer fan who wants to see one of the big Premier League teams play, the subject of buying an away ticket comes up.

 “If getting tickets to a game at Liverpool is so hard,” the theory goes, “why not just go see them play somewhere else?”